 The Basic voicings are:

-The Dm7 melody is moving from F to G and then the lower melodies takes over and leads us into the G7(b9) voicing.
+The Dm7 melody is moving from F to G and then the lower melodies take over and lead us into the G7(b9) voicing.
 Here the lowest note is starting a descending melody that leads into another G7 voicing.
 Here the lower part of the 2nd voicing has a small melodic fragment that encircles the 5th of the last voicing.
 On the C the inner part of the voicing is moving from the 7th(B) to the 6th(A).

 If we turn the last voicing set into an exercise similar to the first two examples we get this: